September 18-19, 2024 9/18/2024 3:01:05 PM 7/19/2024 3:01:21 PM Europe/London

 Spark your innovation, challenge your perspective at the festival of ideas - welcome to the only leadership and investment event for urban innovators and investors to collectively define the future of how and where people stay, live and work.

-Urban Living Festival announces new venue, format and awards for 2024
+Urban Living Festival announces new venue, format, partners and awards for 2024

-Taking place at Mary Ward House, close to the major urban regeneration projects at London’s King Cross, the festival will take place on September 18 and 19 2024.
+Join us for the fourth Urban Living Festival at Mary Ward House, close to the major urban regeneration projects at London’s King Cross, on September 18 and 19 2024.

-The new venue has numerous break-out areas, allowing ULF to feature for the first time, dedicated content streams which will include presentations, panels and debates covering BTR, PBSA, coliving, later living, flex workspace, hotels and hospitality, and short-term rentals.
+In addition to the main stage conversation, join over 120 thought leading speakers within 5 dedicated break-out content streams which includes the latest 'must know' presentations, panels and debates covering BTR, PBSA, coliving, later living, flex workspace, hotels and hospitality, and short-term rentals.

 ULF is partnering with leading trade associations across the various asset classes, with UKAA, UK SFA, IoH, STAA and FlexSA already confirmed as supporting partners, and more to follow.